Luadoo/Luadoo/README.md

 Nice to meet you!

 I am a Chinese student pursuing a Ph.D. in Artificial Intelligence at Ajou University in Korea.
 Since September 2021, I have been working under the supervision of Prof. Wonjun Hwang.
-My research interests during my Ph.D. studies include neural network quantization and knowledge distillation, utilizing a variational Bayesian Learning approach for image analysis.
+My research interests during my Ph.D. studies include neural network quantization and knowledge distillation, utilizing a variational Information Theoretic Learning approach for image analysis.
 Prior to this, I completed my B.E. degree in Telecommunications and an M.Sc. degree in Computer Engineering from Jeju National University in Korea in 2021.

 ## My recent research topic: Uncertainty-aware Binary Neural Networks.